 Read More of Our Coverage

 The two said in an interview that they have not yet received a response to their complaint, which they filed with the federal government on Nov.
-6. As of the time of publication, Borderless and the Investigative Project were awaiting response from the office of Chicago Mayor Brandon Jonson.
+6. As of the time of publication, Borderless and the Investigative Project were awaiting response from the office of Chicago Mayor Brandon Johnson.
 Favorite and Chicago Department of Family and Support Services Commissioner Brandie V. Knazze did not respond to a request for comment.

 But Vizcarra and Sam shared testimonies and photos provided by residents who say that they’ve started to receive unsolicited letters, texts, calls and emails from unknown sources notifying them of loan approvals and personal injury complaints, as well as links that appear to be phishing or scam attempts.
 In some cases, individuals reported to Vizcarra that they had received threats of extortion over the phone from unknown numbers.